 Conditional species (formerly referred to as restricted species) may be imported and possessed for research purposes, commercial use, or public exhibition.
 They may not be acquired or kept as personal pets, with the exception of red-eared sliders.

-To legally import conditional nonnative species into Florida and possess them for commercial use, research or public exhibition, it is necessary to have a permit from the Florida Fish and Wildlife Conservation Commission (FWC), per Rules 68-5.001 and 68-5.002, Florida Administrative Code (F.A.C.); and Chapter 372.26, Florida Statutes.
+To legally import conditional nonnative species into Florida and possess them for commercial use, research or public exhibition, it is necessary to have a permit from the Florida Fish and Wildlife Conservation Commission (FWC), per Rules 68-5.001 and 68-5.002, Florida Administrative Code (F.A.C.), and Chapter 372.26, Florida Statutes.

 Individuals or businesses with a valid Aquaculture Certificate of Registration from the Florida Department of Agriculture and Consumer Services (DACS), and authorization to possess conditional (restricted) species, do not need a permit from the FWC to import conditional species; however, aquaculturists that engage in direct retail sales of conditional species in addition to their fish farming business do need an FWC permit to import or possess conditional species.

 Conditional species may be sold or transferred only to people who hold a permit to import or possess that particular species, or to people who hold a valid Aquaculture Certificate with conditional species authorization.
 All imported conditional species must be maintained in accordance to the provisions provided in 68-5.001 and 68-5.002, F.A.C., or in compliance with DACS Best Management Practices.

 Conditional aquatic and mammal species: A Conditional/Prohibited/Nonnative species permit is required to import and possess conditional aquatic and mammal species for public sales, exhibition, or research purposes.
 Additionally, if these species are to be sold or exhibited, a Class III license for Public Sale or Exhibition is required unless the facility is an exempt, publicly owned institution.